Agent Integration Guide¶

 Authorization: Bearer YOUR_API_KEY

-Poll until status is a terminal value:
+Poll until status is terminal:

 | Status | Meaning | Action |